Table of Contents

 Shuraa Business Setup can help you choose the best Free Zone, handle documentation, licensing, and bank account opening, and assist with visas and taxation services.

-Dubai Free Zone company setup costs typically range from AED 5,750* to AED 50,000.
-However, the overall cost will vary based on the free zone you choose, type of business activity, type of business license, visa requirements, and any other additional considerations.
+Business setup cost in the Dubai free zone typically ranges from AED 12,000 to AED 35,000.
+However, the overall cost will vary based on the free zone you choose, the type of business activity, the type of business license, visa requirements, and any other additional considerations.

-Many Freezones like International Freezone Authority (IFZA) offer various budget-friendly packages for seamless business setup in Dubai.
+Many Freezones, like the International Freezone Authority (IFZA), offer various budget-friendly packages for seamless business setup in Dubai.
 We highly recommend getting professional assistance from our free zone business setup expert at Shuraa for more accurate costs for your business needs.

 Free Zone company formation in Dubai is a smart and easy way to enter the UAE market.
 With benefits like 100% foreign ownership, zero corporate tax, and full profit repatriation, Free Zones provide a hassle-free environment for entrepreneurs.